-In this example, trading through a company as its director and shareholder leads to an overall saving of £767.02 and the person is entitled to exactly the same basic state pension and other welfare entitlements to which a self employed person is entitled.
+In this example, trading through a company as its director and shareholder leads to an overall saving of £538.03 and the person is actually entitled to more than the basic state pension and other welfare entitlements to which a self employed person is entitled.

 We can obtain named companies for £12.

 Considering our substantial experience and fees based upon our modest charge rate of £25 per hour pro rata, our fees for producing the accounts of a limited company should not exceed those of producing the accounts of an equivalent unincorporated business.